Mastering the yoga lunge pose enhances leg strength, hip flexibility, and mental focus, serving as a cornerstone for more advanced yoga practices.

 - Exhale as you pull the navel into the spine and squeeze the ribcage together.

-- Inhale as you press your front foot into the floor and lift the torso upright.
+- Inhale as you press your front foot into the floor and lift your torso upright.

 - Sweep your arms to the sky, then drop your shoulders away from your ears.